ksu-cs-textbooks/cis400/content/1-object-orientation/06-advanced-csharp/08-lambda-syntax.md

 bool containsKitten = AnimalList.Find((fullString) => fullString.Contains("kitten"));
 ```

 Much cleaner to write.
 The C# compiler is converting this lambda expression into a predicate as it compiles, but we no longer have to write it!
-You've seen this syntax in your XUnit tests, and you'll also see it when we cover LINQ.
+You'll see this syntax in your xUnit tests as well as when we cover LINQ.
 It has also been adapted to simplify writing getters and setters.
 Consider this case:

 ```csharp
 public class Person